sandhawke/trustlamp/README.md

-This repo is for tracking bugs and feature requests for TrustLamp.
+This repo is for doing project management for TrustLamp.
+Bugs, feature request, milestones, etc, go here.

-The source code is elsewhere.
-It is being kept private until our social impact review is complete.
+Why?
+Because we're keeping the source code private until we've had sufficient review of social impact.
+So, this way, we can make this repo public before the source code.
+(Also, the code is in a few different repos at the moment.)